abe-winter/abe-winter.github.io/_posts/2023-03-23-superglue.md

 If you're imagining that predicate logic is rigid and can't handle ambiguity, it can these days.
 Markov logic is a 'try your best' semantic graph method that resolves the logic relationships for a situation to tease out consistent and inconsistent statements.
-Some more recent work uses LLM-like embeddings in the context of logic graphs, but the downside of embeddings is they're not human readable / checkable.
+Some more recent work (RuLE, for example) uses LLM-like embeddings in the context of logic graphs, but the downside of embeddings is they're not human readable / checkable.

 In the olden days these systems relied on carefully constructed knowledge bases in a form that the rule engine could process.
-But LLMs can use their semantic understanding of a situation to build a small semantic graph.
+But LLMs can use their semantic understanding of a situation to build a small semantic graph[^reasoning].

+[^reasoning]: I haven't read this yet, but it claims to be able to run a logic-like process directly on the model weights [Latent Knowledge in Language Models](https://arxiv.org/abs/2212.03827)

 ## SIMULACRA AND SIMULATIONS